 The 28th and 27th December are the first and third busiest shopping days respectively in this year’s holiday calendar.
 Unsurprisingly the final Saturday before Christmas, 21st December, takes the second spot, with the remaining two pre-Christmas Saturdays in fourth and fifth position.
 These predictions mirror foot traffic patterns across retail stores in 2016 and highlight an appetite amongst UK shoppers for post-Christmas bargains.

-Consumer confidence is on the rise and 2017 looks set to be a happier Christmas for us all.
+Consumer confidence is on the rise and this year looks set to be a happier Christmas for us all.
 Conversion rates during the holiday season are traditionally very high with most people intent on shopping rather than browsing.
-Retailers need to understand and manage to how many people are entering their stores, how they are browsing and whether their needs are met adequately in order to respond to longer opening hours and larger crowds.
+Retailers need to understand and manage how many people are entering their physical stores, how they are browsing and whether their needs are met adequately in order to respond to longer opening hours and larger crowds.
 A combination of perimeter and interior analytics can help them to make better decisions around staffing, scheduling, marketing and advertising, ensuring that shoppers have the best possible experience during this holiday period.”
+This is not mirrored online as impressions and sales are monitored instantly, and expectations fulfilled.
+The disaster however would be not capturing this data and effectively using instantly such as by cart abandonment emails, and individually personalised selections and offering by email in support of promotions and marketing.
+Predictions for this recklessness are estimated at as much as 20% of ecommerce retailer’s entire Chirstmas trunover.

 |1||27th December||14th December||14th December||4th January|